-The Client Login feature allows you give your clients a completely white labeled login where they can see screenshots and reports of work done.
-If you set up your own white labeled domain, the client will not see the words “Time Doctor” anywhere when they log in.
-This way you'll be able to give clients the ability to log in to YOUR website.
+The Client Login feature allows you give your clients a completely white-labeled login where they can see screenshots and reports of work done.
+If you set up your own white-labeled domain, your clients will not see the words “Time Doctor” anywhere when they log in.
+This allows you to give your clients the ability to log in to your website.

-Note that if you don’t care about the client login being white labeled then you do not need to go through this process and instead you can give your clients your Time Doctor client login URL and they can log in there.
+NOTE: If you do not care if the client login is white-labeled or not, then you do not need to go through this process.
+You can give your clients your Time Doctor client login URL instead and they can log in there.

-Here are the steps to setting up your own white labeled domain:
+Here are the steps to set up your own white-labeled domain:

-- Create your own subdomain on YOUR domain where you'd like your clients to be able to log in
+- Create your own subdomain on YOUR domain where you would like your clients to be able to log in.

-This step is easy - you just need to make sure that you have entered a unique Time Doctor subdomain on the Clients page.
-Navigate from your Time Doctor Web Dashboard to the Settings > Clients page.
-Then enter your unique domain in this field:
+This step is easy.
+You just need to make sure that you have entered a unique Time Doctor subdomain on the Clients page.
+From your Time Doctor web dashboard, go to the Settings > Clients page.
+Then enter your unique domain in this field.

-Step 2: Choose your own subdomain on YOUR White Labeled Domain
+Step 2: Create your own subdomain on YOUR domain.

-You should have your own URL that you can use for clients to log in.
+You should have your own URL that clients can use to log in.
 This can be whatever you would like it to be.
-For example if your site is “VirtualAssistantPros.com”, you can create a subdomain such as "clients.virtualassistantpros.com".
+For example, if your site is VirtualAssistantPros.com, you can create a subdomain like clients.VirtualAssistantPros.com.
 You will need to contact your DNS hosting to create this subdomain.
-Most hostings or domain registers have a control panel that lets you easily make changes to the domains you own.
+Most hosts or domain registers have a control panel that allows you to easily make changes to the domains you own.